penrose/penrose/tutorial/tutorial-p3.md

 ## Starter Code
 This example is a bit more involved than the previous tutorials, therefore we will be providing you some starter code to get things running.
 Download the [starter code here](https://github.com/penrose/penrose/tree/docs-edit/tutorial/starter-code/tutorial-p3), and you should see this in your browser.
+# INSERT PHOTO
+Here we have 2 vectors in a vector space labeled U.

 ## Goal
 ![Tutorial 3 Goal]()